Probing hyperon electric dipole moments with a full angular analysis

-which leads to a parity violation effect estimated to be the order of $10^{-6}$, where $g_{V}$ is defined as $\bra{0}\bar{c}\gamma^{\mu}c\ket{J/\psi}=g_{V}\epsilon^{\mu}$, $D$ is a non-perturbative parameter that is fitted from data~\cite{He:2022jjc}.
-By conducting precise measurements utilizing large statistics, it becomes possible to extract the weak mixing angle $\sin^2\theta^{\text{eff}}_W$ which is essential in testing the SM, particularly in regards to the effects derived from quantum corrections of heavy particles, such as the Higgs boson and the top quark, at the loop level~\cite{Kumar:2013yoa}.
+which leads to a parity violation effect estimated to be on the order of $10^{-6}$.
+The symbol $g_{V}$ is defined as $\bra{0}\bar{c}\gamma^{\mu}c\ket{J/\psi}=g_{V}\epsilon^{\mu}$, and $D$ is a nonperturbative parameter that is fitted from data~\cite{He:2022jjc}.
+Precise measurements utilizing large statistics make it feasible to extract the weak mixing angle $\sin^2\theta^{\text{eff}}_W$, which is essential in testing the SM, particularly in regards to the effects derived from quantum corrections of heavy particles, such as the Higgs boson and the top quark, at the loop level~\cite{Kumar:2013yoa}.

 The longitudinal polarization of the $J/\psi$ meson, denoted as $P_L$, is defined as the relative difference between the diagonal elements of the density matrix, $\rho_{++}$ and $\rho_{--}$.
-Moreover, in experiment such as BESIII where there is no beam polarization, the polarization $P_L$ is closely connected to the left-right asymmetry $\mathcal{A}^{0}_{LR}$,
+Moreover, in experiments such as BESIII where there is no beam polarization, the polarization $P_L$ is closely connected to the left-right asymmetry $\mathcal{A}^{0}_{LR}$,

-Here, $\sigma_{R(L)}$ represents the $J/\psi$ cross section with right-handed(left-handed) electrons.
-This asymmetry induced by the effective weak mixing angle $\theta^{\text{eff}}_{W}$ and hence suppressed to the order of $10^{-4}$~\cite{Bondar:2019zgm}.
-When there is longitudinally polarized electron beam polarization with magnitude of $P_e$, as in the experiment of STCF~\cite{Achasov:2023gey}, the $P_L$ can be replaced by $\xi$
+Here, $\sigma_{R(L)}$ represents the $J/\psi$ cross section with right-handed (left-handed) electrons.
+This asymmetry is induced by the effective weak mixing angle $\theta^{\text{eff}}_{W}$ and, hence, suppressed to the order of $10^{-4}$~\cite{Bondar:2019zgm}.
+For experiments with an electron beam longitudinally polarized at the magnitude of $P_e$, like STCF~\cite{Achasov:2023gey}, the $P_L$ can be replaced by $\xi$:

-The longitudinally polarized electron beam instead of $Z$- boson exchange may play a crucial role in enhancing the sensitivity of measurements.
+In this case, the longitudinal polarization of the electron beam instead of $Z$-boson exchange will play a crucial role in enhancing the sensitivity of measurements.